 PROGESTERONE (PILLS) SIDE EFFECTS

-However in my practice, 100mg – 300 mg of progesterone every night for menopausal women and 50 – 100 mg nightly for men has not to date produced any of these side effects.
+However in my practice, 100mg – 300 mg of progesterone every night for menopausal women and 50 – 100 mg nightly for men did not produce ANY of these side effects.

-Occasionally some sensitive subject has complained of feeling groggy on waking, but that difficulty has uniformly stopped if the dose is taken earlier in the evening, or if the dosage is reduced.
+Occasionally some sensitive person complained of feeling groggy in the morning, but that difficulty went away if the dose was taken earlier, or if the dosage is reduced.

 NON-HUMAN PROGESTERONE: There are many synthetic and animal-derived “progestins”, which were prescribed in the twentieth century.*

-They were combined with synthetic Oestrogens, or “CEE” (Conjugated Equine Estrogen).
+As noted above, they were combined with synthetic Estrogens, or “CEE” (Conjugated Equine Estrogen).

-The combination produced such a range of lethal and sublethal side effects, including cancers, blood clots, strokes and heart attacks, that the very word “hormone” fell into disrepute.
+The combination produced a range of lethal and sublethal side effects, including cancers, blood clots, strokes and heart attacks.

 * Some progestins are still supplied, as birth-control pills.
 The link below is to a listing of currently available progestins.